-The system of death investigation in Clark County transitioned from a coroner system to a medical examiner system on January 1, 1999.
-This change was initiated by the Clark County Board of Commissioners and then approved by the voters of Clark County in the fall of 1996.
+The system of death investigation in Clark County transitioned from a coroner system to a medical examiner system on Jan.
+1, 1999.
+This change was initiated by the then-Board of County Commissioners, now called Board of County Councilors, and then approved by the voters of Clark County in the fall of 1996.
 The authority to make this change came in 1996 when the Washington State Legislature passed a statute (RCW 36.24.190) which provided that counties with a population of 250,000 or more could adopt a medical examiner system to replace the elected coroner system.

 To be appointed medical examiner, the statute requires that the individual be either certified as a forensic pathologist (physician) by the American Board of Pathology, or be a pathologist eligible to take the examination for certification within one year of appointment and pass the exam within three years.

 The primary role of the medical examiner is to investigate the deaths of individuals over which he/she has jurisdiction; the purpose of the investigation is to determine the cause of death.
 The types of deaths which the medical examiner has jurisdiction over include those resulting from: